sdasgup3/programming/Parallel-Programming/Charm++/README.md

 continuing.
 The ensuing communication time, which would otherwise be an idle period, is naturally and automatically filled in (i.e., overlapped) by the scheduler with useful computaion, i.e., processing of another message from the scheduler’s queue for another chare.

-1. Charm++ basics: entry methods etc.Principle of Persistence
-2. Chare Arrays
-3. SDAG
-5. Grain Size

-7. Quiescence detection ; [DONE]
-Paper  [DONE]
-10. Charm++ tools: LiveViz, Projections, CharmDebug, Load balancing / LB Strategies (Greedy, refine, etc..) / PUP / Object Migration

-8. Threaded methods / Futures / Messages

-13. Cannon's Algorithm / Parallel Prefix /LJ
-Grain Size and LB vid
-meetings

-14. ENtry method tags
+ENtry method tags
 Message
-6. Collective Communication: Reduction, reduction managers, callback, broadcast
-11. Array Sections / Multicast
+Collective Communication: Reduction, reduction managers, callback, broadcast Array Sections / Multicast
-12. SMP Mode/CkLoop
+SMP Mode/CkLoop
-9. Groups / Node groups
+Groups / Node groups